Two Puerto Rican Chefs Weathered The Worst; Now Honored By The Best

 Nearly all of Puerto Rico's food is imported from the mainland U.S. In recent years, amid an economic recession on the island, a local farm movement blossomed, including several farm-to-table restaurants.
 Hernandez says his restaurant aims "to create a new culinary identity" for Puerto Rico.
 But after the storm, about 80 percent of the island's meager crops were destroyed.

 In December, Hernandez celebrated the return of fresh radishes, butter lettuce, eggplant and chayote, a local squash.
 He served the chayote thinly sliced with chunks of mango and flecks of cilantro and black sesame as a tangy appetizer.
-Also on the menu: Serenata de Bacalao, a salad of yams, hard-boiled eggs and cod, which traces back to Spanish colonists who packed their barges with the dried salted fish.
+Also on the menu: Serenata de Bacalao, a salad of yams, hard-boiled eggs and cod, which traces back to Spanish colonists who packed their barges with the dried, salted fish.

 Hernandez is an accidental chef.
 He studied electronics engineering technology but found he didn't like the field.
 So he started working as a runner in a local restaurant, then became a waiter and bartender.
 Nine years ago, he and a partner decided to open a simple soup and salad eatery in Old San Juan.